Suko/Docs/!KEYDOCS README FIRST!/FAQs.md

 There is no cut off date.
 Emissions are a built-in feature of the protocol and will continue for at least 16 years of the first epoch.

 **How long should I deposit stETH?**
 It’s completely up to you.
-You can deposit for days, weeks, months or years.
+You can deposit for days, weeks, months, or years.
 While your stETH deposited and contributes yield, it earns you MOR rewards.

 **Should I withdraw stETH after 90 days?**
 The choice is yours, you can keep stETH deposited and continue to receive MOR rewards.